UKAEA-Edge-Code/EdgeCodeRequirements/MFEM/readme.md

 The PyMFEM bindings are fairly low-level and not entirely Pythonic.
 It's possible to end up with dangling pointers if the owner of an object gets garbage-collected, leading to segfaults.
+This can lead to difficult bugs.

+Working with MFEM in C++ comes with the usual headaches of that language.
+The containers provided by MFEM do not provide bounds-checking, so memory errors can happen easily and lead to strange/unreproducible behaviour.
+Raw pointers are used surprisingly often, which could lead to problems.

 ## Installation